 “Wait, we’re loaded at wide receiver, right?
 The depth chart is full of new faces.
-We added John Brown for a downfield threat to compete with Foster, and we brought in Cole Beasley to fill the slot role, and that CFL kid Duke Williams, and Andre Roberts to do KR/PR and be the 6-3 guy…and we brought in Nick Easley…You know, that JUCO walk-on at Iowa who led his team in receptions for two seasons, had 103 catches, 1,024 receiving yards, and 9 TDs?
-Then we actually stole David Sills V in Free Agency.
-He had 121 receptions, and was the 2017 FBS touchdowns leader.
+We added John Brown for a downfield threat to compete with Foster, and we brought in Cole Beasley to fill the slot role, and that CFL kid Duke Williams, and Andre Roberts to do KR/PR and be the 6-3 guy…and we brought in Nick Easley…You know, that JUCO walk-on at Iowa who only led the Hawkeyes in receptions for two seasons, had 103 catches, 1,024 receiving yards, and 9 TDs that we’re not even using?
 Why do we need to look at WR in the draft?”
 I hear you cry.

 That’s exactly the point.
 GM Beane doesn’t want to “need to draft” ANY position due to a paucity of talent.
 Beane wants to draft BPA (best player available), BFA (best fit available), or BTA (best trade available) at every pick, so it behooves us draftniks to examine every position group for talent and fit, not just the “need positions”.
 Like iDL last year, we know there is ample, maybe even historic, WR talent in the 2020 NFL Draft class.
 Who fits and stands out?

 10.9 ypc vs. AP-ranked teams in 2018, 71 catches 13.5 ypc in 2019